-As the algal mass is a good source of proteins, minerals etc. thus can be utilized in combinational with other conventional foods.
-Mixture of waste grown algae (Spirulina, Chlorella, Scenedesmus) in combination with soybean meal have been used resulting in increased yields.
+As the algal mass is a good source of proteins, minerals, etc. thus can be utilized in combination with other conventional foods.
+A mixture of waste-grown algae (Spirulina, Chlorella, Scenedesmus) in combination with soybean meal has been used resulting in increased yields.
 Supplementations are more.
-Useful in areas where fresh algae cannot be produced on mass scale and preserved and concentrated powder is available.
-It enriches the diet with many essential aminoacids, fatty acids and water soluble vitamins.
+Useful in areas where fresh algae cannot be produced on a mass scale and preserved and concentrated powder is available.
+It enriches the diet with many essential amino acids, fatty acids, and water-soluble vitamins.

-Disadvantages of algae in hatcheries/aquaculture
+Disadvantages of algae in aqua hatcheries /aquaculture